HouseHouseHouseHouseHouseHouse/C-Kernel_PoC/README.md

 The `master` branch contains an _extremely_ barebones editor using VGA and serial ports.
 I shall make similar bits of code in separate branches for testing stuff like PS/2 keyboards, networking, etc.

+Requires GCC cross-compiler for i686.
+Change `build.sh` as needed.